Last update: 16 January 2023

 Drone operations in the specific category are subject to authorisation.
 Different authorisation procedures are available depending on the type of operation planned:

-- Standard scenario (CH-STS and EU-STS)
+- Standard scenario (EU-STS)

-- PDRA (Pre-Defined Risk Assessment)
+- PDRA (Pre-Defined Risk)

-- SORA (Specific Operations Risk Assessment)
+- SORA (Specific Operations Risk Assessment).

 In the specific category, there are three types of authorisations with differing requirements: